zd2horton/secondtest/_posts/2025-03-01-GameplayProgrammingNew.md

 ```

 <p style="text-align: center;">
-This logic verifying correct/incorrect combinations was very convoluted and inefficient, being responsible for aforementioned issues.
-Recently, it has been fully overhauled.<br><br>
+This logic used to verify combinations was very convoluted and inefficient, thus causing issues.
+It has been fully overhauled as of recent.<br><br>

-The following is placed on each tile, now sending an activated tile's colour as a string to the new code if the new sequence string doesn't already contain it.
+Each tile now has the following, sending its colour when activated to a new sequence string if it doesn't already contain it.
 This is done so the final string has each colour only once, as the correct sequence itself does.</p>

 ```cs